Italian flight attendants strip off to protest working conditions

 One ITA Airways flight attendant told CNN that as well as taking a pay cut, they have lost seniority, and are no longer told far in advance where and when they will be working.

-"Bargaining over contracts is more than finished.
-They are all on board and they have signed the contract that we sent them," Altavilla told Il Fatto Quotidiano earlier this month.
-Of Alitalia's 10,500 staff, only 2,800 have been employed by ITA.
 The new airline has retained 52 of Alitalia's 110 planes, according to Reuters.
 However, it has announced plans for an entirely new fleet of Airbuses, as well as a chic new livery and Italian-made products from the crew uniforms to the lounge furniture.

 For passengers traveling right now, however, little has changed.
 The new ITA livery -- sky blue, to represent Italy's national sports teams -- will be phased in gradually, starting within the next few months, Altavilla announced last week.

 And the new uniforms, fixtures and fittings are a work in progress, with the airline in top secret talks with major brands, he said.